PLAMEN “ROCCO” AYVAZOV

 TELL US ABOUT YOUR JOURNEY.

 I was raised in communist Bulgaria for most of my childhood.
 I always had the feeling that I needed more freedom to achieve something BIG.
-This need brought me to the US and helped me see bigger opportunities.
-At every turn I had to overcome the fact that I could not read, write or speak English.
-Nay-sayers along the way were motivation to learn and prove everyone wrong.
+This need , brought me to the US and helped me see the BIG picture.
+At every turn, I had to overcome the fact that I could not read, write, or speak English.
+Naysayers along the way motivated me to learn and prove everyone wrong.
 The Journey Continues Today.

 HOW DID YOU START YOUR BUSINESS IN THE U.S.?